Francescam31/Terminal_cheatsheet/terminal_cheatsheet.md

 - requires a description of the change made

 ### `git log`
-- Shows the history of chanages made in the repository
+- Shows the history of changes made in the repository
 - 'q' to exit

 ### `git remote add origin (link)`